SillyFreak/tu-wien-software-engineering-notes/notes.typ

   )
 ]

-In the first example, both `a` and `b` are constants after the conditional, but in the first example they are not; `a + b`, however, is a constant not detected by the simple constant analysis.
+In the first example, both $a$ and $b$ are constants after the conditional, but in the first example they are not; $a + b$, however, is a constant not detected by the simple constant analysis.
 Recall:

 - Before exiting the conditional, we have $sigma_1$ with $a=2, b=3$ and $sigma_2$ with $a=3, b=2$.